-After the 1st and 2nd sanctions end, the Worker must automatically increase benefits without waiting for the client to request the increase.
-This increase also requires client notification, as found in Chapter 6.
-However, once cash assistance is stopped due to imposition of the 3rd sanction, the client must reapply to reinstate benefits.
-The client may reapply at any time, but applications made prior to the expiration of the 3-month sanction are denied.
+Once cash assistance is stopped due to imposition of a sanction, the client must reapply to reinstate benefits.
+The client may reapply at any time, but applications made prior to the expiration of the sanction are denied.

 E. DETERMINING THE NUMBER OF SANCTIONS WHEN THE AG OR NON-RECIPIENT WORK-ELIGIBLE INDIVIDUAL SEPARATES